I’ve been working with parchment and vellum for over 35 years.

-Parchment and vellum is prepared from the skin of an animal -- typically goat, calf, and sheep.
-Less typically used skins include that of deer, ostrich, horse, pig, alligator, and fish, among others.
+Parchment and vellum are prepared from the skin of an animal: typically goat, calf, and sheep; less typically deer, ostrich, horse, pig, alligator, rabbit, squirrel or fish, (among others).

 The mammalian skins are processed in a lime bath and (usually) dehaired.
-The pelt is then dried at room temperature while it is stretched and held under tension on a frame.
+The pelt is then stretched and held under tension on a frame, and dried at room temperature.
 In some cultures, this frame is called a herse (old English spelling).